sCrypt-Inc/scryptTS-docs/docs/tokens/tutorials/ordinal-lock.md

 [Panda Wallet](https://github.com/Panda-Wallet/panda-wallet) is an open-source and non-custodial web3 wallet for BSV and [1Sat Ordinals](https://docs.1satordinals.com/).
 This wallet allows users to have full control over their funds, providing security and independence in managing their assets.

-To support Panda Wallet in the dApp, we simply replace all the `SensiletSigner` with `PandaSigner`, that's all.
+To support Panda Wallet in the dApp, we simply replace all the `PandaSigner` with `PandaSigner`, that's all.

 ```ts
 import { PandaSigner } from "scrypt-ts/dist/bsv/signers/panda-signer"